Making a comment, suggestion or complaint

 We are committed to dealing with any concerns fairly, fully and in a timely manner.
 In return we expect people to be polite and considerate to our staff.

-Usually dealing with concerns is a straightforward process, but in a small number of cases customers pursue their cases in a way that can get in the way of investigating the complaint or unfairly take staff away from their other duties.
-In these cases we reserve the right to apply our management of unreasonable contact and customer behaviour procedure.
+Usually, dealing with concerns is a straightforward process, but in a small number of cases customers pursue their cases in a way that can get in the way of investigating the complaint or unfairly take staff away from their other duties.
+In these cases we reserve the right to apply our Unacceptable Actions by Customer Policy that outlines the County Council’s approach to implementing a customer contact restriction, should this be necessary to protect our workforce.

-If you are unhappy with the way we have dealt with your complaint at the end of our complaints process, or feel we have treated you unfairly, you can contact the Local Government and Social Care Ombudsman.
+If you are unhappy with the way we have dealt with your complaint, or feel we have treated you unfairly, you can contact the Local Government and Social Care Ombudsman.

 The Ombudsman will expect you to have taken your complaint through our own procedures first.